List of Everton F.C. seasons

 On 6 December 2019, Silva was sacked after a poor run of results left the club in the relegation zone.
 Silva had won 24 and lost 24 of his league games as Everton manager.
 On 21 December 2019, Carlo Ancelotti was appointed as the club's new manager on a four-and-a-half-year contract.
 However, he left the club on 1 June 2021, returning to coach Real Madrid.
 On 30 June 2021, Rafael Benítez was appointed, becoming just the second man to manage both Everton and Liverpool.
-His reign, however, only lasted six months; he was sacked on 16 January 2022, making him the shortest-serving permanent manager in Everton's history.
+His reign, however, only lasted 6 months; he was sacked on 16 January 2022, making him the shortest-serving permanent manager in Everton's history.
 Frank Lampard replaced him at the end of the month, but he was also sacked on 23 January 2023, barely lasting a year.
 A week after Lampard's dismissal on 30 January 2023, Sean Dyche was appointed as new Everton manager.
-He too was sacked almost two years later on 9 January 2025, having only won 3 league games after the first half of the season.
-Two days later on 11 January 2025, David Moyes agreed on a two-and-a-half-year contract, to return as the club's manager after almost 12 years.
+He too was sacked almost two years later on 9 January 2025, having only won 3 league games during the first half of the season.
+Two days later on 11 January 2025, David Moyes agreed on a two-and-a-half-year contract to return as the club's manager after almost 12 years.